 How to take it

 Swallow the capsules whole with a full glass of water.

-ARTHREXIN may also be taken with an antacid, if advised by your doctor or pharmacist.
+ARTHREXIN may also be taken with food, milk or an antacid, if advised by your doctor or pharmacist.

 This may help reduce the possibility of stomach and bowel problems.

 When to take it

 Continue taking your medicine for as long as your doctor tells you to.

 Depending on your condition, you may need this medicine for a few days, a few weeks or for longer periods.